 'RAIN OF BLESSINGS: VAJRA CHANTS' (CDRW85)

-Lama Gyurme had his name bestowed on him by a Holy man.
-Not this name, the one that he was born with, but a title of honour bestowed thanks to his jaw-dropping talent.
+Lama Gyurme had his name bestowed on him by a holy man.
+Not the one that he was born with, but a title of honour bestowed thanks to his jaw-dropping talent.
 He is known as Oumze, Master of Music.
-Real World has always harboured the royalty of international music, but it seems as if, this time around, it has looked to the heavens as well.
+Real World has always harboured the royalty of international music, but in this case perhaps it has looked to the heavens as well.

 Lama Gyurme ascribes to Tibetan Buddhism as a way of life.
-He rightly considers his voice a gift to be shared with the world, and elicits similar emotional responses from audiences in doing so.
-The Bhutan-born, France-based Lama Gyurme's extraordinary, guttural incantations, accompanied by the blind French pianist Jean-Philippe Rykiel, are on their Real World debut Rain of Blessings: Vajra Chants.
+He rightly considers his voice a gift to be shared with the world, and elicits emotional responses from audiences around the world.
+The extraordinary gutteral incantations of the Bhutan-born, France-based lama, accompanied by the blind French pianist Jean-Philippe Rykiel, are showcased on their Real World debut Rain of Blessings: Vajra Chants.

 Vajra is the Sanskrit word for diamond; it represents the spirit's pure, sparkling essence.
 Taking the form of a small, spoked object, this ritual implement is used in tandem with a bell to symbolise the balance of male (vajra) and female (bell) energies necessary to enlightened living.

-Born in the tiny kingdom of Bhutan in 1948, Lama Gyurme was attracted to monastic life from an early age, and it was in these monasteries that his love of sacred music was revealed.
+Born in the tiny Himalayan kingdom of Bhutan in 1948, Lama Gyurme was attracted to monastic life from an early age, and it was in these monasteries that his love of sacred music was revealed.
 At the age of 20 he was deemed a Master of Music, an honour he integrated into his religious training as a teacher of the Kagyupa (meaning "transmitted word") Buddhist tradition, Tibet's third largest monastic order.
-Resident in France since 1974 - he visits Bhutan as regularly as he can - Lama Gyurme directs both the Kagyu Dzong Centre in Paris and the Vajradhara Ling Centre in Normandy.
-He spends two weeks of the month in each.
+Residing in France since 1974 - and visiting Bhutan as regularly as he can - Lama Gyurme directs both the Kagyu Dzong Centre in Paris and the Vajradhara Ling Centre in Normandy, splitting his time between them.

 All of this is delivered with sparse beauty through lovingly crafted arrangements.
 "We had a whole list of musicians we wanted to use," says Reusser, "but in the end we just kept one violin player (Florin Niculescu) on one track, and one kora player (Yakuba Sissokoh) on another.
 In that way it didn't become a celebrity diary and we kept the prayers in front because, basically, that's the idea.
 Everybody involved should be so proud with the result."

-Following the release of Rain Of Blessings, Lama Gyurme and Jean-Philippe Rykiel have toured extensively in Europe, the Unites Sates Of America and in Asia, until 2003 when Jean-Philippe Rykiel released his second solo album, Under The Tree.
+Following the release of Rain Of Blessings, Lama Gyurme and Jean-Philippe Rykiel toured extensively in Europe, North America and Asia.

-Though busy teaching Buddhist philosophy in both Vajaradhara Ling (located in Normandy) and Kagyu Dzong (located in Paris) the two religious congregations of which he is the Spiritual Director, Lama Gyurme still manages to find time to join Jean-Philippe Rykiel (himself busy as arranger/producer for many African projects) for regular concerts.
-In recent years, they toured in France, Belgium, Spain and Bulgaria.
+Though busy teaching Buddhist philosophy in both Vajaradhara Ling in Normandy and Kagyu Dzong in Paris, , Lama Gyurme still manages to find time to join Jean-Philippe Rykiel (himself busy as arranger/producer for many African projects) for regular concerts throughout Europe.